BenWassa/sankofa/README.md

 * Drafted a **2-page Executive Brief**: Structured, citation-backed summary for funders, educators, or policy allies.
 * Set up a **NotebookLM library**: Fully tagged knowledge base for ongoing querying and future expansions.
 * Visual asset(s) in development: e.g., Archetype Wheel or Synthesis Infographic.
+* Created the **Portfolio Page**: A GitHub-hosted showcase integrating audio companions and visual assets.

 ---